SteefanContractor/steefancontractor.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Probabilistic machine learning and generative artificial intelligence
-  - Spatiotemporal modeling and timeseries forecasting in climate, remote sensing, renewable energy, economics and finance
+  - Spatiotemporal modeling and timeseries forecasting in climate, remote sensing, energy, economics and finance
   - Reinforcement learning for optimization of complex systems
-  - Techniques that combine AI, statistical modeling and physics
+  - Techniques that combine AI, statistical modelling and physics
   - Bayesian modelling with stochastic variational inference

 # Education to show in About widget